GoBlog

 Factors to Consider

-colleges generally compare you to your classmates at the same high school–not others
+Colleges generally compare you to your classmates at the same high school—not others.

-Now remember, this does not mean you should attend another school nearby because they offer more AP’s.
-This is a myth.
-There is no beneficial impact as students would continue to be compared to their immediate peer group.
-It also does not mean students should self-study for AP’s outside of what’s offered in hope of looking better when compared to their peers.
-Self-studying for AP exams in that manner is often perceived as manipulative, try-hard, and contrived to look good for college rather than a genuine attempt to learn.
-Moreover, colleges measure students’ coursework and performance based on the curriculum offered and the grades earned, not the AP exam scores.
-Self-studying for AP’s does not factor in the same way as grades do in the evaluation process.
-In fact, they aren’t even close.
+It also doesn’t mean you should self-study for APs outside of what’s offered in hopes of looking better than your peers.
+Self-studying for AP exams is often perceived as manipulative, try-hard, and contrived to look good for college, rather than a genuine attempt to learn.
+Colleges measure students’ coursework and performance based on the curriculum offered and the grades earned, not the AP exam scores.
+Self-studying for APs does not factor in the same way as grades do in the evaluation process.
 You can read more about the value of APs and AP testing here

 Factor #2: What courses did the student take?